 The only ones who want LTC coverage are the families who have been squeezed by the very difficult decisions in providing long-term care for a loved one or the agents who sell the policies.

 The issues surrounding caring and paying for long-term illnesses are far more significant than issues that we think about when evaluating the purchase decision.
 The factors surrounding the purchase decision are frequently the odds of needing the coverage, fear of the cost and alternative ways to get care if needed.
 When you are feeling great and healthy; purchasing long term care insurance is an easy decision to put off until next year.

 Consider forecasting your retirement under two scenarios.
 First is with the cost of paying for coverage and the second would be the consequences of a full blown long term health emergency.
 More likely than not, the later forecast will be gloomier and cause you to investigate further.

 they do takes a back seat.
 That may sound acceptable to your daughter today as she tells you not to buy coverage.
-But she may to have a different opinion after she sees how challenging that care givers role can be.
+But she may have a different opinion after she sees how challenging the caregivers' role can be.